-Along your fitness journey, you may have encountered a fitness hack or two that didn’t turn out to be so smart after all.
-Health and fitness myths (not to mention diet myths) are everywhere!
+Along your fitness journey, you may have encountered a fitness hack or two that didn't turn out to be so smart after all.
+Health and fitness myths, not to mention diet myths) are everywhere!
 Do you remember the one about eating cabbage soup for every meal?
 Or what about the one where in order to lose weight you should work out every day?
 Leave it to us!
-We’ll help you bypass some of the false info that’s out there and get you on the right path to success.
+We'll help you learn to look out for the fitness myths out there and get you on the path to success.

-More is not always better when it comes to doing cardiovascular training.
-But did you know that all cardio is also not created equal?
-If you work out on the elliptical machine five times a week and you’re not seeing results, your cardio method is just not working.
-Increase your intensity or incorporate interval training with strength training instead.
-Excess cardio without resistance can be extremely problematic.
-Mix it up and make it challenging at every workout!
+In reality, more is not always better when it comes to doing cardiovascular training.
+And did you know that all cardio is also not created equal?
+If you work out on the elliptical machine five times a week and you're not seeing results, you need to mix up your workouts.

 You can't walk down an aisle at the grocery store without seeing at least one item labeled "gluten-free."
 But the problem is, food companies are jumping on the gluten-free craze for all the wrong reasons.

-Time and time again, there’s been this nasty rumor that lifting heavy weights will make your muscles bulk up like the Incredible Hulk.
-In order to increase your size, you would need to lift extremely heavy weights often, increase your calorie intake, and — if you’re a woman — create more testosterone.
+Time and time again, there's been this nasty rumor that lifting heavy weights will make your muscles bulk up like the Incredible Hulk.
+In order to increase your size, you would need to lift extremely heavy weights often and increase your calorie intake among other things.
 Even guys who naturally have more testosterone often have a hard time getting bigger.
 Lifting heavy can actually help you lose weight, lean out, and help you get physically stronger.
 That bulking myth?
 Busted!

 While we all want to know how to get in shape and stay healthy in a way that fits our lifestyle, some advice just doesn't add up.
 If a trendy diet or workout sounds a little too good to be true, it might just be.
 The bottom line is, do your research and more importantly, listen to your body!